slurmulon/pheno/README.md

 ### Reusability

-Localized components should be able to inherit or compose re-usable units of common logic
+Localized components should be able to inherit or compose re-usable units of common logic.

 ### Transparency